sirkbitt/MrFeed/README.md

 # MrFeed

 This project is aimed to make a RSS Feed in order to get news for any users.
-It is entirely written on HTML and CSS, using Bootstrap 5 framework.
+It is entirely written on HTML and CSS, using Bootstrap 5 framework and some little parts of PHP.
 See Bootstrap documentation at https://getbootstrap.com.
 There are some parts written in JavaScript, put at the bottom of the navbar.html file; they let me using navbar for all pages, loaded by the reference written in footer.

 # The core: feed!